Moonshine42tech/DevOps_Bootcamp-Module_3-Git/README.md

 This repository contains all materials for the DevOps Bootcamp - Module 3 - Git version control

-this is getting easier with time
+this is getting easier with time.